A-AhkUser/eAutocomplete/README.md

 ## eAutocomplete

-Enables users to quickly find and select from a dynamic pre-populated list of suggestions as they type in an AHK Edit control, leveraging searching and filtering.
+Enables users to quickly find and select from a dynamic pre-populated list of suggestions as they type in an AHK Edit control, leveraging typing, searching and/or filtering.

 ***